samanthamar/solem8-api/README.md

 `localhost:5000/craigslist/`

 **LocalDB:**
-You will need to create mySql database `solem8` and create a table `crawlData`
+Execute the following to create the appropriate local DB and table:

 `create database solem8;`